 The programme development process has been improved to ensure a clearer focus on the particular challenges experienced in each beneficiary state.
-Strategic planning and involvement of all relevant stakeholders in programme design contributes to better complementarity and synergies between the funding from EEA and Norwegian Financial Mechanisms and other funding resources in the beneficiary states.
-This increases the impact of the Financial Mechanisms and ensures their more effective and efficient use.
+Strategic planning and involvement of all relevant stakeholders in programme design contributes to better complementarity and synergies between the funding from EEA and Norwegian FMs and other funding resources in the beneficiary states.
+This increases the impact of the FMs and ensures their more effective and efficient use.

-The priority sectors and programme areas for the period 2014-2021 have been streamlined and the EEA and Norwegian Financial Mechanisms now focus on identical priority sectors and programme areas (with the exception of the Social Dialogue - Decent Work programme area).
+The priority sectors and programme areas for the period 2014-2021 have been streamlined and the EEA and Norwegian FMs now focus on identical priority sectors and programme areas (with the exception of the Social Dialogue - Decent Work programme area).
+There is a commitment to further strengthen bilateral and international cooperation.

-Bilateral cooperation will be ensured through donor partnerships at programme and project levels, as well as through substantial bilateral funds set aside in each of the beneficiary states.

-Moreover, international partnerships with organisations such as the Council of Europe (CoE), the Organisation for Economic Cooperation and Development (OECD), and the EU Fundamental Rights Agency (FRA) will bring expertise and added value to cooperation in relevant areas.
+Bilateral cooperation will be ensured through donor partnerships both at programme and project levels, as well as through substantial bilateral funds set aside in each of the beneficiary states.
+Moreover, international partnerships with organisations such as the Council of Europe (CoE), the Organisation for Economic Cooperation and Development (OECD) and the EU Fundamental Rights Agency (FRA) will bring expertise and added value to cooperation in relevant areas.

-2 Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia.
+1 Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia.